This is the OBJ8 File Format Specification, (c) 2005-2022 Laminar Research, All Rights Reserved.

 - Tilting.
 This declares that the object tilts to be normal to the ground (e.g. the Y axis is normal to the ground, not facing the gravity vector).

 With X-Plane 10, the following state can be set globally as a global property on the object.
 This effectively changes the state of the object as it begins.
 State that can be set:

 With X-Plane 11, another blending change can be set, BLEND_GLASS.
 BLEND_GLASS makes an object’s glass to make the diffuse channel translucent while keeping specular effects, for reflections on clear glass.
 Read more about it in X-Plane 11’s Material Model.

 The OBJ format is used to model objects that are part of airplanes, part of the cockpit environment, and part of the scenery system.
 Some features are only appropriate to the cockpit.

 Cockpit features can only be used in objects that are attached to the object as the “cockpit object”–this object undergoes special processing.
 Other attached airplane objects and scenery objects cannot use these features.

 Changing the object texture to the “panel” texture does two things: it changes the texture used to draw from the OBJ’s texture (specified with the TEXTURE command) to the 2-d panel.
 There are a number of ways to use the cockpit texture; the following table summarizes them.

-Power of 2: must the region (or entire panel if regions are not used) be a power of 2 in dimension.
+- Power of 2: must the region or panel be a power of 2 in dimension.

 [New in 900:] Instead of using the entire cockpit panel as a texture (using ATTR_cockpit), an object can establish up to four cockpit “regions”.
 These are textures defined by a sub-rectangle within the 2-d cockpit.
 Cockpit regions differ from using the full cockpit as follows: